mnavarrocarter/adventofcode/2021-golang/README.md

 The solutions are run in the form of unit tests.

-You can run them with `go test -v`
+You can run them with `go test -v ./...`